Video action recognition for lane-change classification and prediction of surrounding vehicles: Introduction

 The first Lane Departure Warning (L0) or Lane Change/Lane Keeping Assist systems (L1) were designed to detect, or even predict, lane departure of the ego vehicle by combining visual cues (lane markings and lane texture) and vehicle-state information (CAN bus) \cite{McCall2006}.
 Although there is some ambiguity in the available literature, ego-vehicle lane change detection systems differ considerably from surrounding vehicle lane change detection systems.
 The requirements for sensors are very different, as are the applicable methodologies.
 For example, the pixel resolution available to detect the position of vehicles relative to their lane is much lower.
 Solutions require vehicle detection and tracking.
 Relative distance and speed measurements require radar or LiDAR type range sensors, and yet, uncertainty of the measurements is much more relevant.
 Vehicle-state information (e.g., accelerations), can only be accurately obtained via V2V communications \cite{Parra2019}.

 To deal with lane-change prediction of surrounding vehicles, in this paper we pose the problem as an action recognition problem using visual information from cameras.
 The idea behind our proposal is to use the same source of information (visual cues) and the same type of approach (action recognition) that drivers use to anticipate these maneuvers.
+By using a spatio-temporal model based on image sequences (i.e., continuous visual cues) our approach implicitly includes positional, contextual, and symbolic information, such as turn or brake indicators.
+Although there are some drivers who do not use them (i.e., a system based solely on their detection would not be effective), in general they are a very valuable source of visual information.

 Significant progress has been made in video-based human action recognition and prediction during the last years \cite{Kong2018}.
 Action recognition and prediction involves managing spatial and temporal information (sequence of images).
 Among the different methodologies, we focus our efforts in the following two-stream-based approaches (see Figure \ref{fig:overview}):